Best Hikes Big Island: Discover the Big Island’s Untamed Beauty on These Epic Hikes

 Volcanic activity in the region adds to the challenge and allure of the hike.
 Depending on current conditions, hikers may encounter volcanic ash or vog, a form of volcanic fog that can cause discomfort to the eyes and lungs.

+For a safe journey, it’s highly recommended to check air quality reports before setting off on your hike.
 Despite being only 1.5 miles to reach the famous Hilina Pali lookout, don’t underestimate the full journey to the summit.
 The road leading to the foot of the hike is an adventure in itself, navigating an uneven lava rock path that can fatigue you even before the hike begins.

 The Chain of Craters Road and Hilina Pali Trail will test your endurance, but the unforgettable panorama from the top is undoubtedly a triumphant reward.